 I’ve heard that the really light blue elderberries have a nice coating of wild yeast on them, that is what makes them so light colored.
 Hopefully I can figure out what to do with that wild yeast.
 Here is a great post from a fellow forager on making a wild yeast starter.
 Either way, I’m going to use up these berries in the months to come.
 Fall is about the only time in North America to gather elderberries, so

 you can make your own medicine.
 Elderberry syrup is an awesome immune booster, and it tastes amazing!
 You might even have to remind the kids that it’s medicine, not just to drink!
+I talk more about elderberry syrup in this post.

 I found a huge old apple tree, not on anyone’s property, and gathered several pounds of apples while my dogs ran around.
 I even climbed the tree to try to get to some of the apples, then threw a stick boomerang-style into the tree to knock some of the apples down.
 I’m thinking of doing some apple jelly and apple butter, and some apple desserts will have to be made!
 Surely most of you have done a little fall foraging of apples.
 Expand your horizons to find some in nature, for free!